What is a Triple Net Lease?

 The law often changes over time.
-If you've got any particular hesitations or concerns about property rental laws, you can always ask an attorney .
+If you've got any particular hesitations or concerns about property rental laws, you can always ask an attorney.
 Hiring a legal professional to comment on contracts may be relatively time-intensive.
 Some attorneys will not even agree to review a document if they did not work on it.
 In the event that a lawyer does offer to give advice on your contract, they most likely would still charge their standard rate to do it.
-An easier and more cost-effective way to get a second pair of eyes on your document is to request help from attorney services at Rocket Lawyer.
-By becoming a Premium member, you can get your agreements reviewed or send specific questions.
+An easier and more cost-effective way to get a second pair of eyes on your document is to request help from a Rocket Lawyer network attorney.
 Whether you decide to produce additional copies of your Triple Net Commercial Lease or other documents for landlords, Rocket Lawyer is by your side.

 We guarantee our service is safe and secure, and that properly executed Rocket Lawyer legal documents are legally enforceable under applicable US laws.